 Whole foods are those that have been minimally processed, such as:

-Shakes, supplements, and fad diets might seem useful on the surface, but time and time again, whole-foods diets have been linked to better health outcomes all around the world.
+Shakes, supplements, and fad diets might seem useful on the surface, but time and time again, whole-foods diets have been linked to better health outcomes around the world.

 SUMMARY

-Healthy diets come in all shapes and sizes, but most of them are centered on nutrient-dense, whole foods like fruits, vegetables, grains, and protein.
+Balanced diets come in all shapes and sizes, but most of them are centered on nutrient-dense, whole foods like fruits, vegetables, grains, and protein.

-One of the most important questions to ask yourself when starting a healthy diet is, “Can I keep this up long term?”
+One of the most important questions to ask yourself when starting a diet is, “Can I keep this up long term?”

 If the answer to that question is no, you could be embarking on a crash diet.

-Oftentimes, the healthy habits you instill by eating a nutritious diet end up being more important in the long run than how much weight you’ve lost in a short period of time.
+Thus, when it comes to sticking with a balanced diet, try to resist the urge to focus too much on weight loss.
+Often, the healthy habits you instill by eating a nutritious diet are more important in the long run than the weight you’ve lost in a short period of time.

 SUMMARY